hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 -   `storage_account` - name of the storage account where your VHD(s) will be
     stored

--&gt; Behind the scenes Packer uses the OAuth protocol to authenticate against Azure Active Directory and authorize requests to the Azure Service Management API.
-These topics are unnecessarily complicated so we will try to ignore them for the rest of this document.<br /><br />You do not need to understand how OAuth works in order to use Packer with Azure, though the Active Directory terms "service principal" and "role" will be useful for understanding Azure's
+-&gt; Behind the scenes, Packer uses the OAuth protocol to authenticate against Azure Active Directory and authorize requests to the Azure Service Management API.
+These topics are unnecessarily complicated, so we will try to ignore them for the rest of this document.<br /><br />You do not need to understand how OAuth works in order to use Packer with Azure, though the Active Directory terms "service principal" and "role" will be useful for understanding Azure's